Humamdurrani/ai-safety-unlearning-tamper-test/README.md

 Stephen Casper's tamper-resistance notes: that today's post-training unlearning is not very tamper-resistant.

-I took a small open-weight language model, used a published unlearning method (RMU) to strip out its ability to answer hazardous-biology proxy questions, and then fine-tuned it on completely ordinary, harmless text to see whether that ability came back.
+Took a small open-weight language model, used a published unlearning method (RMU) to strip out its ability to answer hazardous-biology proxy questions, and then fine-tuned it on completely ordinary, harmless text to see whether that ability came back.
 It came back almost all the way, in under 200 training steps, with no attempt whatsoever to defeat the safeguard.
-That's the whole project in one sentence — everything else here is how I got that number and how much you should trust it.
+That's the whole project in one sentence everything else here is how I got that number and how much you should trust it.

 ## Why I ran this

-There's an ongoing argument in AI safety research about whether "unlearning" — training a model to stop using a capability, as opposed to never teaching it that capability in the first place — actually produces something durable.
+There's an ongoing argument in AI safety research about whether "unlearning" — training a model to stop using a capability, as opposed to never teaching it that capability in the first place actually produces something durable.
 Stephen Casper and others have argued that most post-training unlearning is shallow: it suppresses a capability rather than removing it, and a little ordinary fine-tuning can bring it back.
 I wanted to see that for myself rather than take the argument on faith, so I built the smallest version of this